ShaneSCalder/SimpleLayerOne/README.md

 ## Repository Structure

-- `/cmd/main.go`: The main Go file to run the HTTP server for the encryption service.
+- `main.go`: The main Go file to run the HTTP server for the encryption service.
 - `/pkg/encrypt/layerone.go`: Contains the encryption logic using ChaCha20.

 ## Getting Started